zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 # October 2012: Assorted memory and performance optimizations

 At the end of 2012 we were actively working on the mobile port.
 Since then we've had to do a lot of work in a lot of different parts of the engine to make data structures smaller and algorithms - faster.
 Of course you're never done with optimizations so we do this to this day.
 Curiously, our minimum spec on iOS stayed the same since the initial launch in 2012!

+A fun fact is that even though we started with iPad 2 as the min. spec we discussed adding support to iPad 1 after launch.
+At the time there were a lot of people who couldn't play Roblox on iOS on older hardware.
+However the performance characteristics of those devices were just... not good enough.
+You could touch the screen with the finger and pan the camera, and during panning you lost 30% of a single available core to the OS processing the touch.
+We decided to not add support for this, and 8 years later it seems like a great decision for sure :D

 # October 2012: Event-based profiler in F#